Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/LidarProcessing.rst

    :width: 100%
    :align: center

    Figure 11.
-How to add a new attribute column containing only ones.
+How to add a new attribute column containing only zeros.

-Now go to the *Raster -> Conversion -> Rasterize* and make the following settings as in Figure 12.
+Now go to the *Raster -> Conversion -> Rasterize* and configure the following settings as in Figure 12.
 The Output extent is taken from the **dsmtif.tif** layer.